surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Classic

-The Classic oscillator algorithm consists of a main oscillator that can generate a pulse wave, a sawtooth wave, a dual-saw wave or anything in between.
+The classic oscillator algorithm consists of a main oscillator that can generate a pulse wave, a sawtooth wave, a dual-saw wave or anything in between.